RennoXo/RennoX_ModZ_Data/README.md

 This is just a "Checker" for my RennoX-ModZ-Launcher

-I created this cuz I dont wanted to check the versions trought FTP
+I created this cuz I dont wanted to check the versions through FTP

 And I want to shutdown my website :p